GegznaV/addins.qmd/README.md

 <img src="https://gegznav.github.io/addins.qmd/figs/demo-formatting-1.gif" alt="**Fig. 4.** **Demonstration 3: basic formatting.**
 Before using this type of add-in, select a piece of text that should be formatted.
-*(In this demonstrations, older version of the package is used.)*  " width="600" />
+*(In this demonstration, older version of the package is used.)*  " width="600" />
 <p class="caption">
-**Fig. 4.** **Demonstration 3: basic formatting.** Before using this type of add-in, select a piece of text that should be formatted. *(In this demonstrations, older version of the package is used.)*
+**Fig. 4.** **Demonstration 3: basic formatting.** Before using this type of add-in, select a piece of text that should be formatted. *(In this demonstration, older version of the package is used.)*
 </p>

 </div>